Masterclass Series 2022

 Natalie Ryan’s practice explores themes that surround the aesthetic representation of the cadaver and natural sciences throughout history and their inclusion in contemporary art.
 Drawing from existing methodologies used for displaying these elements, she is interested in the process of imaging the natural world and the exchange between science and art that has allowed this.
 Ryan has worked with anatomical collections held in the Veterinary Department at the University of Melbourne and lectured in Anatomical Drawing working with human cadavers at Monash University.
 Ryan holds a PhD at Monash University Imaging the Dead: The Cadaver in Western Culture and Contemporary Art.

-Please note: when purchasing your ticket, the Gallery absorbs all related booking feesREGISTER YOUR INTEREST
+Please note: when purchasing your ticket, the Gallery absorbs all related booking feesbook your ticket/s

 Share this page